CNugteren/CLTune/README.md

     ./sample_gemm X Y

-Citation
+More information
 -------------

+A how-to-use CLTune tutorial written by William J Shipman is available on [his blog](https://williamjshipman.wordpress.com/2016/01/31/autotuning-opencl-kernels-cltune-on-windows-7/).

+More in-depth information and experimental results are also available in a scientific paper.
 If you refer to this work in a scientific publication, please cite the corresponding CLTune paper published in MCSoC '15:

 > Cedric Nugteren and Valeriu Codreanu.
 CLTune: A Generic Auto-Tuner for OpenCL Kernels.
 In: MCSoC: 9th International Symposium on Embedded Multicore/Many-core Systems-on-Chip.
 IEEE, 2015.